-a.
-The TCSD and the LCSD shall provide the SROs with the following resources: Secure workspace in the schools during the regular school year suitable to allow for privacy in student/faculty communications and maintain confidential records, office equipment and supplies; and other such materials as necessary for the SROs to carry out their assigned educational duties.

-b.
-On a school-day to school-day basis, the TCSD and the LCSD principals shall work in cooperation with the SROs.

-c.
-The TCSD and the LCSD shall provide training as required to the SROs on topics such as school discipline procedures, adolescence, and special needs.

-d.
-The TCSD and the LCSD shall ensure that staff cooperates with police investigations and any subsequent actions related to crime or criminal activity on campus.
+- a.
+The TCSD and the LCSD shall provide the SR0s with the following re ources: Secure workspace in the schools during the regular school year suitable to allow for privacy in student/faculty communication and maintain confidential records, office equipment and supplies and other such materials as necessary for the R0s to carry out their as igned educational duties. - b.
+On a school-day to school-day basis, the TCSD and the LCSD principals shall work in cooperation with the SR0s. - c.
+The TCSD and the LCSD shall provide training as required to the SROs on topics such as school discipline procedures, adolescence, and s pecial needs. - d.
+The TCSD and the LCSD hall ensure that staff cooperates with police investigations and any subsequent actions related to crime or criminal activity on campu.